-Data within Adaface is secured using industry standard encryption.
-Under Article 46 of the regulation, data can be transferred outside EU borders if the processor has appropriate security measures in place, and if our client (data controller) and Adaface (data processor) have entered into a contract that includes contractual clauses specified by EU.
+Data within Adaface is secured using industry-standard encryption.
+Under Article 46 of the regulation, data can be transferred outside EU borders if the processor has appropriate security measures in place and if our client (the data controller) and Adaface (data processor) have entered into a contract that includes contractual clauses specified by EU.
 Adaface has a standard EU-specific data transfer and processing agreement to ensure compliance with GDPR.
 Article 49 provides an additional basis for such a transfer.
 Transfer of data is allowed where “necessary for the performance of a contract between the data subject and the data controller”.

 GDPR also stipulates that personally identifiable data should not be stored indefinitely.
-Adaface's data retention policy provides flexibility to our client (data controller) to define how long their candidates’ PII should be stored and when it should be deleted.
-Data is stored for the duration of contracted period with our client, and a grace period thereafter.
+Adaface's data retention policy provides flexibility to our client (the data controller) to define how long their candidates’ PII should be stored and when it should be deleted.
+Data is stored for the duration of the contracted period with our client, and a grace period thereafter.

-According to Article 30 of GDPR, our clients needs to maintain a record of all activities pertaining the personal information of a data subject.
-Adaface maintains a detailed Audit log of all the activities.
+According to Article 30 of GDPR, our clients need to maintain a record of all activities pertaining to the personal information of a data subject.
+Adaface maintains a detailed audit log of all the activities.
 As part of compliance, Adaface will add any additional activities that our clients need to be recorded.
 These logs are viewable in our dashboard or can be requested for export/ deletion by contacting us at firstname.lastname@example.org.

 Data Breach and Mitigation Process